|

 system for grounding.

-Inside the shack, I use a pair of YAESU FT-1000MP MARK-V's; one is for DX and contest work while the other is dedicated to RTTY.
-The radios drive an Alpha 99 amp.
-For general contest work I use the N1MM software with a ZS4TX Super Combo Keyer.
-If it's an RTTY contest, N1MM loads the fabulous MMTTY engine -- it's a great combination for AFSK work.
-Even though N1MM is a great (Windows-based) contest software package, I occasionally fire up my trusty DOS machine so I can run either CT or TR-Log because they can drive my K1EA DVP unit -- it's still the most natural sounding digital voice keyer on the air in my humble opinion.
+Inside the shack, I use a YAESU FT-2000 which drives an Alpha 99 amp.
+For occasional contest work I use the N1MM software with a ZS4TX Super Combo Keyer.
+Even though N1MM is a great (Windows-based) contest software package, I enjoy firing up my trusty DOS machine so I can run either CT or TR-Log because they can drive my K1EA DVP unit -- it's still the most natural sounding digital voice keyer on the air in my humble opinion.

 Over the years -- a liberal mix of patience coupled with due diligence research, attention to detail, a great deal of listening and lots of testing has produced a station that in combination with its immediate surroundings appears to play very well.
 I’m delighted with the overall performance of my creation!